Vivify-Ideas/laravel-acl/README.md

 Now we need to add appropriate filter to application and to set usage in `routes.php` file.

-You can add this filter to your `filters.php` file and adjust it by your own needs:
+You can add this filter to your `filters.php` file and adjust it tu suit your own needs:

 ```php
 Route::filter('acl', function($route, $request)